stranda/masurca/README.md

 # masurca
 based on MaSURCa 4.1.4 .
-Compilation errors with c headers not being included repaired
+Compilation errors caused by c headers not being included repaired